Chasith-Randima/salary-calculator-2024-Q2-63777752/README.md

 - Node.js and npm installed on your machine

+- Access to the terminal or command line

+If you prefer Docker:

 - Docker installed on your machine

-- Access to the terminal or command line

-- A GitHub account for accessing the repository (if needed)

-- A Vercel account (optional, if you want to deploy your own version)

 ## Installation Guide